gtamilse/ansible-lab/Intro-Ansible-Lab-Guide.md

 - Review the config file subsection and discuss if you have any questions.

 ## Inventory file
-- Ansible can wotk on multiple devices at the same time.
+- Ansible can work on multiple devices at the same time.
 - This is possible by listing several devices in the inventory file.
 - We can have more than one inventory files.
 In this session, we will use only one inventory file.
 - As per the config file that we editied above, our inventory file is: /etc/ansible/hosts